ONSdigital/The-Train/README.md

 # The Train

-Transactional file publishing tool over HTTP, inspired by The Train from The Magic Roundabout.
+Transactional file publishing tool over HTTP, name inspired by The Train from The Magic Roundabout.

 Runs an embedded Jetty server that accepts files in parallel over HTTP and commits them to a local directory, backing up replaced files as necessary and providing optional encryption.